-Many investors like investing in Initial Public Offerings, or IPOs, because it’s an opportunity to put money into a relatively early-stage company that has plenty of room to grow over time.
+Many investors like investing in initial public offerings, or IPOs, because it’s an opportunity to put money into a relatively early-stage company that has plenty of room to grow over time.
 Some companies draw more investor interest than others.

-One way to gauge the level of interest in a company is by looking at its IPO subscriptions status.
+One way to gauge the level of interest in a company is by looking at its IPO subscription status.
 Read on to learn more about what investors mean when they refer to “IPO subscription status.”

 “IPO” is an acronym that stands for “initial public offering.”
 It represents the first time that a company offers shares for sale to members of the general public through a stock exchange.
 Prior to an IPO, you would not be able to find a company’s stock trading on an exchange such as the New York Stock Exchange, for example.